 Open Platform Adoption

-Leeds City Council have committed to openEHR for its city wide PHR, and open platforms were at the centre of a number of the recent Local Health and Care Record Exemplars (LHCRE) bids including the successful bids from Manchester and Yorkshire and Humber..
-There are a number of other health communities known to be actively exploring open platform options including Wales, Scotland (who are already using openEHR in the national CDS project), London and Bedford Luton and Milton Keynes STP.
+Leeds City Council have committed to openEHR for its city wide PHR.
+Open platforms are also at the centre of a number of the recent Local Health and Care Record Exemplar (LHCRE) bids including the successful bid from Yorkshire and Humberside.

 There is a growing demand in the NHS for applications built to run on an open platform click below to find out about opportunities for vendors from inidus